 Our Chemistry degree places an emphasis on analytical chemistry and modern aspects of chemical science to develop your ability to think logically and apply the principles of chemistry to any area.

-As well as traditional aspects of physical, inorganic, analytical and organic chemistry, you will also study biological chemistry, environmental chemistry, organometallic chemistry and toxicology.
+As well as traditional aspects of physical, inorganic, analytical and organic chemistry, you will also study biological chemistry, environmental chemistry, and organometallic chemistry.
 During the third year of your Chemistry course, you can undertake a practical research project of your choice, under the supervision of an academic member of staff.

 The Chemistry programme is taught by highly experienced staff through lectures, tutorials and practical work.
 A typical week involves six lectures, ten to twelve hours of practical work, plus some small group tutorials.
 Self directed study plays a part in all modules and you will be supported by using the University’s virtual learning environment.